SuperFola/PyNetScripts/README.md

 Uses `fping` to ping a range of address on a local network.

-Call it using `./pynmap IPv4/mask`.
+Call it using `./pynmap IPv4/mask`, it will print all the pingable ip adresses detected, one after another.